jimkont/Plugins-QualityAssessment/README.md

-data-quality-DPUs
+Data Quality DPUs
 =================

-Repository for DPUs (Data processing units) for quality assessment and improvement
+Repository for DPUs (Data Processing Units) for quality assessment and improvement.